shashank-srikant/data-nlp-vision-exercise/README.md

 - The final deliverable from this exercise should be:
     - A CSV or XLSX file containing the list of all the voters, one in each row.
-    - In each row, the seven fields need to be populated with the information from the roll card.
+    - In each row, the seven fields need to be populated  (as seven separate columns) with the information from the roll card.
     - If there's a descrepancy or confusion in parsing the information, leave it blank.

-- Suggest some quick ways to ensure that the data you have extracted is correct.
+- Suggest some quick ways to ensure that the data you have extracted is correct and valid.
 Describe what you find from your analysis.

 ## Task 2
 - We would like to determine if the gender classification in the gathered data from the poll cards is indeed correct.
 Suggest a way to evaluate this.